nathansolomon1678/dotfiles/README.md

 # Custom-terminal-settings
-Vim settings and zsh aliases
+Original zsh aliases and unoriginal vim settings

 ## How to set up this stuff
 * Install neovim and zsh